vamsireddynune/briefly/README.md

 Click on the "Briefly" icon in your Chrome toolbar.
 This will open the extension's popup window.

 3. **Generate Summary:**
-Click the "Summarize Page" button within the popup.
+Click the "Summarize" button within the popup.

 4. **View Summary:**
 The summary of the web page content will be displayed in the summaryOutput area of the popup.
 If the AI model needs to download, you might see a brief message indicating that before the summary appears.